gtvj/gtvj.github.io/_posts/2018-03-25-maintaining-personal-change-momentum-or-gravity.md

 >
 > <cite>Stephen R. Covey.
 “The 7 Habits of Highly Effective People.”</cite>

 There have been many things during my life that I've wanted to change.
 In some cases I've been successful but for many I have not.
-One thing I've noticed that can impact upon the 'sticking power' of a personal change &#8211; whether it's adopting Unit Testing, exercising regularly or giving up refined sugar &#8211; is the ability to make it through those first few days.
-Generally speaking I've found that the ability to do (or not do) something for perhaps a week will mean that I'll be able to stick with it for much longer, and that it becomes easier &#8211; or even entirely natural &#8211; to do it.
+One thing I've noticed that can impact upon the 'sticking power' of a personal change to whether it's adopting Unit Testing, exercising regularly or giving up refined sugar to is the ability to make it through those first few days.
+Generally speaking I've found that the ability to do (or not do) something for perhaps a week will mean that I'll be able to stick with it for much longer, and that it becomes easier to or even entirely natural to to do it.

 For a long time I've referred to this as giving a habit or behaviour time to gain sufficient momentum.
 I think that's an OK analogy but I prefer this one from the 7 Habits of Highly Effective People because it better reflects the pull our previous behaviours can have upon us.